insights

 A smart alert whether it’s an on-screen highlight, an email ping or a mobile notification can make all the difference.

-Too many alerts, or the wrong kind, and users start ignoring them, what we call “alert fatigue.”
+But here’s the key: not all alerts are created equal.
+Too many alerts, or the wrong kind and users start ignoring them, what we call “alert fatigue.”
 That’s why customization is key.
-Let users set thresholds, choose notification types, or mute non-critical events.
+Let users set thresholds, choose notification types or mute non-critical events.

 Dashboard alerts and notifications